gelliravi/django-starter-box/README.md

 -----
 * Deploy dynamic media and user-uploaded files to Amazon S3.
 * Serve static and dynamic files over Amazon Cloudfront.
+* Auto-minify and gzip CSS and JavaScript files.
+* Auto-compress PNG and JPEG images.
 * Auto-versioning of static files so that expiry dates can be set to max on Cloudfront.